Gordon County

 How many schools are in Gordon County?

-Gordon County has 10 schools, including 2 high, 2 middle, 6 other.
+Gordon County has 10 schools, including 2 high, 2 middle, 6 combined.
 Total enrollment is 6,421 students.

 How much does Gordon County spend per student?